jenschlot/IBM-Bluemix-DevOps-Documentation/docs/guidebm/starterapp.md

 -and a range of Tutorials

-but if you're like us and prefer to try things rather than read about them, just follow along while we build a new app.
+but if you're like us and prefer to try things rather than read about them, just follow along to build a new app.

 ## Create an app from a NodeJS Web Starter Boilerplate